Your Cart

 What About a Normal Throttle?

 A standard throttle works more like what you’d find on a motorbike.
-You either twist the handlebar or press a thumb lever, and the bike moves without any need to pedal.
+You either twist the handlebars or press a thumb lever, and the bike moves without any need to pedal.
 Throttles can be very useful, especially when starting from a standstill or at junctions, as they help you get up to speed quickly.
+This feature can be particularly advantageous in busy city environments where lanes are shared with both vehicles and pedestrians, requiring quick acceleration to safely merge into traffic.

 How E-Bike Laws Differ Around the World

 As you can see, the laws across most countries are fairly similar; it’s not just the UK that’s lagging behind.
 Very few regions allow full-throttle electric bikes without restrictions.
 The United States stands out as having some of the most relaxed e-bike laws, and in many ways, appears to be ahead of the curve in embracing electric bikes as a mainstream mode of transport.
-Their approach suggests a faster and more open adoption of this growing technology, while other countries remain cautious or slow to adapt.
+Their approach suggests a faster and more open adoption of this growing technology, while other countries remain cautious or slow to adapt, focusing also on the safety of pedestrians as much as vehicles.

 Which Countries Are More E-Bike Friendly?

 Most countries set the e-bike motor limit at 250W and top speed at 15.5mph (25km/h), requiring pedal assist only.
-The exception is the USA, where laws are more relaxed and throttles are widely permitted.
-Registration and licences are rarely needed worldwide, but throttle use is where the laws usually differ, I wish the UK laws were like this.
+The exception is the USA, where laws are more relaxed and throttles is widely permitted.
+Registration and licences are rarely needed worldwide, but throttle use is where the laws usually differ, with varying licensing requirements.
+I wish the UK laws were like this.

-If you just want to know what the UK rules are, you can use the tool we created to check your setup or check out our UK ebike law page
+If you just want to know what the UK rules are, you can use the tool we created to check your setup or check out our UK ebike law page, to better understand the similarities and differences between UK regulations and those of other countries.

 SHARE: